 Teens younger than 18 years old must complete a driver education program offered by the Transportation Cabinet before moving to the full unrestricted licensing phase.
 During the course, which is 4 hours, you will learn:

 When you passed the written test to get a permit, a license examiner forwarded your info to the Division of Driver Licensing to enroll you in a course offered in the appropriate county.
 You’ll receive a letter with more details on taking the drivers ed course.
 If you have any questions, contact the Kentucky Division of Driver Licensing.

 OR Complete a State-Approved Drivers Ed Course

-You also have the option to take a high school driver’s ed course or state-approved driver training school course instead of the four-hour program.
+Instead of taking the state course of 4 hours, you have the option to take a high school driver’s ed course or state-approved driver training school course.
 In this case, you must submit a copy of completion to the KY Division of Driver Licensing once you pass.
 Make sure your submission includes your driver license number, name and date of birth.

 Find a Local Driver Education Provider